Trump says his son sought information on Clinton from Russians in 2016

 Political campaigns routinely pursue opposition research on their opponents, but not with foreign representatives from a country viewed as an adversary.
 Russian officials were under U.S. sanctions at the time.

 Special Counsel Robert Mueller is examining whether Trump campaign members coordinated with Russia to sway the White House race in his favor.
+Russian President Vladimir Putin has denied his government interfered.

 One part of the inquiry has focused on a June 9, 2016, meeting at Trump Tower in New York between Donald Jr., other campaign aides and a group of Russians.

 Email released by Donald Jr. himself showed he had been keen on the meeting because his father’s campaign was being offered potentially damaging information on Clinton.